KEY TAKEAWAYS

 Project management education

-Project management does not belong to only one industry.
-Usually, projects are part of another line of business, such as software, art, logistics, economics, linguistics, etc. A design agency might require you to hold a degree in Arts or Design to understand the field better.
+Your project management career can start with a project manager or business administration degree.
+Not having a diploma in project management is not a disadvantage; if you study it daily in an academic environment, you’ll have a head start.
+It’s never too late to switch to a career that suits your interests.
+PM does not belong to only one industry.
+Usually, projects will belong to another line of business, such as software, art, logistics, economics, linguistics, etc. A design agency might require you to hold a degree in Arts or Design to understand the field better.
 In this case, project management education is entirely up to your own will and desire to improve yourself professionally.

 Before deciding on a degree, see how project management works in real life.
 College activities don’t allow you to see the actual consequences of your decisions.
 Working with a real project can teach accountability and outcome management.